 Busy hands equal growing brains, and that is why I am so excited to share Doodle Lit with you!
 Doodle Lit introduces kids to classic literature in a fun, hands-on way!
 Doodle Lit is the coolest book, I am so excited about it!
 Doodle Lit is unlike anything I’ve ever seen and I think you’re going to love it as much as I do.

-Disclaimer: I received a copy of Doodle Lit at no cost to facilitate my review.
+Disclaimer: There are affiliate links in this post.
+I received a copy of Doodle Lit at no cost to facilitate my review.
 All opinions are my own and a positive review was not guaranteed.

 A long time ago, I believe I was in 9th grade, I was forced to take a home economics class at school.
 Half of the semester was spent sewing a drawstring bag and half was learning how to make boxed macaroni and cheese.